dansharisan/stenup/readme.md

 - Adjust app timezone in app.php (currenly Asia/Tokyo)
 - Run "php artisan key:generate" to generate the app key
 - Run "php artisan jwt:secret" to generate jwt secret key
+- In AccountSeeder.php you might want to add your own admin user to fully have control of the system: just duplicate the factory block and change the email with your own email, with the hash of password can be '$2y$10$92IXUNpkjO0rOQ5byMi.Ye4oKoEa3Ro9llC/.og/at2.uheWG/igi' (is 'password')
 - Run "php artisan migrate:fresh --seed" in the command line to generate tables and seeding data
 - Run "php artisan storage:link" to create symbolic link to storage
 - Run "php artisan l5-swagger:generate" to generate API docs
 - Run "php artisan serve" to start the server then go to localhost:8000 and enjoy
 # With Docker
 - Clone the .env.example file and rename it to .env
-- Open .env file, adjust DB connection information and Mail information
+- Open .env file, adjust Mail information
 - Adjust app timezone in app.php (currenly Asia/Tokyo)
 - Install and run Docker
 - Go to the project folder, and run "docker-compose build --no-cache && docker-compose up -d" to build and run start containers